andrewdisley/realchange-cms/hugo/content/stories/jacks-story.md

 realchange:
   body: >-
     Real Change matched what Alison had saved to achieve her goal of moving to a tenancy that is affordable, safe and somewhere she can call home.
-She is now excited to move into her tenancy, and has been able to choose a reliable landlord who is reputable so this makes her feel secure.
+    Importantly for someone at her point of life, she has been able to choose a reliable landlord who is reputable so this makes her feel secure.
+Her moving on from the hostel has also created a much-need space for someone else experiencing homelessness whose not ready to live independently yet.

-    She is also in full time employment which fills her with confidence and her relationships that had broken down are now being rebuilt.
-Alison is looking forward to a happy and positive future and would like to send thanks everyone from the Real Change for helping to achieve her goals.
+    Alison is now in full time employment which fills her with confidence, and her relationships that had broken down are being rebuilt.
+She is looking forward to a happy and positive future and would like to send thanks everyone from the Real Change for helping to achieve her goals.
 It’s an absolute pleasure to be able to do a small bit for someone who has worked so